kcbanner/node-cas/Readme.md

   This module only handles the ticket validation step of the CAS login process.
 Planned features include functions to generate the login/logout URLs.

-  Generally, to start the login process, send your users to: `https://cas_base_url/login?service=url_to_handle_ticket_validation`.
-In the University of Waterloo example below, this url would be: `https://cas.uwaterloo.ca/cas/login?service='my_service'`.

 ## Installation

 via npm: